davidmrtz-dev/DropDownMenuModule/README.md

 ### JS

-Next you have to define an instance of the object.
+You will have to define an instance of the object.

 `const menuObj = Menu;`

-This module was created keeping in mind the simplicity, so to get this work you only need one line of code.
+This module was created with simplicity in mind, so you only need one line of code to get this working.

 `menuObj.scanForMenu();`

-By default the multiselection is enabled when the instance is defined.
+By default, the multiselection is enabled when the instance is defined.
 To change this you could type this.

-menuObj.allowMultiSelect(false);
+`menuObj.allowMultiSelect(false);`

 It's done, that is all the JavaScript we have to implement to get this menu working.

 ### HTML

-This module works making use of classes like popular frameworks like bootstrap, also make use of z-index property.
+This module works making use of classes like popular frameworks like bootstrap, also makes use of z-index property.
-In order to implement the desplegable menu you have to define a container for the menu and inside this container you need to implement another boxes for each option.
+In order to implement the desplegable menu you have to define a container for the menu and inside this container you need to implement another containers for each option.
 The menu has a maximum of 10 options.

 ```